Do you want to learn how to make your own emergency candles?

 - Open your mason jar and remove the lid.

-- Drill a small hole in the lid to accomodate the wick. (try to make it a tight fit.)
+- Drill a small hole in the lid to accommodate the wick. (try to make it a tight fit.)

 - Insert your wick into the lid.